haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 Fridays at RC are quieter than usual.
 It's a time when people focus more on interview prep rather then coding.

-I'm not decided on my post-rc plans, so interview prep hadn't appealed to me.
+I'm not decided on my post-RC plans, so interview prep hadn't appealed to me.
 At the same time, it's a skill that is harder to practice solo.
 So last week I joined a session and collaborated on problems.
 Made me realize how much I could improve on my whiteboard skills.
 So happy I did it.

 Will sign up for more over the coming weeks.